-This study investigates the factors influencing the quality of talent training for Chinese language and literature majors in undergraduate universities in Southwest China, with a specific focus on students and staff in Sichuan universities.
+This study focuses on the factors influencing the quality of Chinese language and literature talent training in undergraduate universities in Southwest China, specifically targeting students and staff in Sichuan universities.
 The research encompasses a sample population of 27,540 individuals enrolled in Chinese language and literature programs across these institutions.
-Individual students serve as the unit of analysis, as the research aims to understand their experiences in conjunction with the management practices of university staff and educators.
+The unit of analysis is individual students, as the research seeks to understand their experiences alongside the management practices of university staff and educators.

-To ensure a representative sample, a stratified sampling method was employed, where the number of participants from each grade corresponds to their proportion within the total student body (In, 2018).
+A stratified sampling method was employed to ensure a representative sample, where the number of participants from each grade corresponds to their proportion within the total student body (In, 2018).
 The sampling frame includes 27 undergraduate colleges offering Chinese language and literature majors in Sichuan.
-Random sampling techniques were applied, taking into account both university and grade distributions within the province (Wang, 2023).
-This approach is justified by the principle of forward transfer, which underscores the significant impact of training design on outcomes throughout the four years of undergraduate education.
+Random sampling techniques were applied, considering both the university and grade distributions within the province (Wang, 2023).
+The justification for this approach lies in the principle of forward transfer, highlighting the significant impact of training design on outcomes across the four years of undergraduate education.

-For the reliability of the sample size, the study calculated a required sample of 379, factoring in a 5% margin of error to reach a final target of 398 participants.
-To ensure a minimum recovery rate of 70% for valid questionnaires, a total of 740 questionnaires were distributed (Bai & Du, 2017; Sian Harrison et al., 2019).
-The questionnaire was meticulously developed to encompass various dimensions of independent, mediating, and dependent variables, employing selfadministered closed formats to enhance efficiency.
+To achieve a reliable sample size, the study initially calculated a required sample of 379, factoring in a 5% margin of error to reach a final target of 398 participants.
+Additionally, to ensure a minimum recovery rate of 70% for valid questionnaires, a total of 740 questionnaires were distributed (Bai & Du, 2017; Sian Harrison et al., 2019).
+The questionnaire was developed to cover various dimensions of independent, mediating, and dependent variables, employing self-administered closed formats for efficiency.
 A pilot study was conducted in five colleges to test and modify the instrument for validity (Azam et al., 2021; Azam et al., 2023).
+The research minimized biases by adopting a cross-sectional design and ensuring the reliability and validity of the measurement scales through rigorous testing with SPSS (Thomas, 2023).